Business Litigation Between Shareholders Involving

 For violation of their duty resulting unlawful gain to themselves, directors and officers are liable to account in equity, the same as ordinary trustees.
 Even actions that are in compliance with statutory requirements are still subject to the limitation that such conduct may not be for the aggrandizement or undue advantage of the fiduciary to the exclusion or detriment of the stockholders.

-From our White Plains office, we represent clients with business interests in the Westchester, Rockland and Bronx areas.
+From our New York office, we represent clients with business interests in the Rockland and Bronx areas.
 From our Forest Hill office, we represent clients with business interests in Queens, Brooklyn and Long Island.
 From our Manhattan office, we represent our Manhattan and New York City business clients.

 Our consultations are always free.